elsewhencode/project-guidelines/README.sample.md

 ## Api Reference

-If the api is external, link to api doscumentation.
-If not descripe your api including authentication methods as well as explaining all the endpoints with their required parameters.
+If the api is external, link to api documentation.
+If not describe your api including authentication methods as well as explaining all the endpoints with their required parameters.

-## Databese
+## Database

 Explaining what database (and version) has been used.
 Provide download links.
 Documents your database design and schemas, relations etc...